Calculate the Price of a Bond Using Sp ...

 When compared to sovereign bonds, non-sovereign bonds tend to be priced:

-A. Lower and trade at a higher yield
+- Higher and trade at a lower yield.

-B. Higher and trade at a lower yield
+- Lower and trade at a higher yield.

-C. Higher and trade at a higher yield
+- Higher and trade at a higher yield.

 Non-sovereign bonds usually trade at a higher yield and lower price than sovereign bonds.